 In 1698, this small character received his first costume.
 Since then, he has collected hundreds and new pieces of clothes, which are offered to him regularly.
 Over the years, we have admired the Manneken Pis dressed in special clothes made just for him and from around the world.
-To find out which costumes he’ll be wearing during your Brussels visit, you can check out the official diary of Brussels by clicking here or downloading it.
+To find out which costumes he’ll be wearing during your Brussels visit, you can check out the official diary of Brussels by clicking here.

 Its bouquet is lively and tickles the nose with an element of citrus which even tends towards grapefruit.
 Subtle and fresh hop aromas are present as well.